Nearly 48M Americans to travel July 4th weekend as flight chaos continues - NewsBreak

 It comes as AAA predicts 47.9 million Americans will hit the road or take to the skies over the Independence Day long holiday weekend from June 30 to July 4.
 It’s a 3.7% increase from last year, bringing travel volumes just shy of those seen in 2019.

 “The volume of travelers we expect to see over Independence Day is a definite sign that summer travel is kicking into high gear,” said Paula Twidale, senior vice president of AAA Travel.
-“People are ready for a break and despite things costing more, they are finding ways to still take that much-needed vacation.”Oklahoma man charged after shooting, killing attempted carjacker
+“People are ready for a break and despite things costing more, they are finding ways to still take that much-needed vacation.”North Carolina gas prices go down just in time for July 4th

 Tens of thousands of passengers spent their weekend at the airport on standby waiting in long lines to hear whether or not they’d make it to their final destination.